chrisdavenport/j3-rest-api/README.md

 /components/com_content/services/articles/get.php
 ```

-The document returned in this case will contain a representation of the single article requested (by its id) and is described in https://docs.google.com/a/joomla.org/document/d/16xwxSDDPW0U1CG9l7JcwOyGvyjm7wv5zOSd9JwgF2iQ/edit
+The document returned in this case will contain a representation of the single article requested (by its id) and is described in "application/vnd.joomla.item.v1 media type specification" referenced below.

 The fields returned for the articles resource are described in https://docs.google.com/a/joomla.org/document/d/1d5qQ16r1Bo1BlXXuyS_eFB4BQcfuSg05pn9hsMpAgqk/edit#heading=h.ygla5naoxuzt